 Surprisingly, rewards or loyalty programs are often more popular among physical stores than online retailers.
 In practice, it should be the other way around since most e-commerce platforms enable you to log purchase history for your customers.

-The problem is that not all e-commerce software offers built-in loyalty program functionality, which applies to WooCommerce.
-In WooCommerce’s case, the best way to implement this feature is to use the Advanced Coupons plugin.
+Unfortunately, not all e-commerce software offers built-in loyalty program functionality, including WooCommerce.
+In WooCommerce’s case, the best way to implement this feature is to use the Advanced Coupons Loyalty Program for WooCommerce plugin.

-If you’re already using Advanced Coupons, you know the plugin can help you create highly customizable coupons.
+If you’re already using free Advanced Coupons plugin, you know the plugin can help you create highly customizable coupons.
 You can generate coupon codes to offer BOGO deals, free shipping, coupons to give items away for free, and much more.

-You’ll find an option called Loyalty Program – go ahead and enable it.
-Once you turn on the loyalty program setting, customers will automatically start garnering points for their purchases.
+Once enabled, customers will automatically start garnering points for their purchases.
 When a customer checks their cart, they’ll see how many points that purchase will earn them:

 Logged-in customers will be able to access a tab called My Points within their private profiles.
 That tab will enable them to manage and redeem loyalty points.

-With Advanced Coupons, you can customize how many loyalty points users get depending on how much money they spend.
+With the Loyalty Program plugin, you can customize how many loyalty points users get depending on how much money they spend.
 You can also set a formula that decides how much those reward points are worth in terms of discounts.

 Can You Exclude Wholesale Customers From Your WooCommerce Loyalty Program?

-Advanced Coupons enables you to exclude specific user roles from your WooCommerce loyalty program.
+Yes, there is a setting to let you exclude specific user roles from your WooCommerce loyalty program.
 For example, you may want to prevent employees from redeeming points and the same goes for wholesale customers.

 Although you want to keep wholesale customers as happy as possible, the best way to do that is by offering great prices and excellent customer service.
 Usually, wholesale prices leave you with minimal margin, so offering additional discounts on top of that can end up with you losing money.